cdkini/AlgoBot/README.md

 The bread and butter of AlgoBot, solo sessions are the questions you receive each day as part of your structured study plan.
 Questions will be selected from either a problem set or at random based on your configuration.
 Feel free to treat these as seriously as you'd like;
-it's entirely up to you whether you treat them as serious interview prep, a fun exercise to work on with friends, or something in between.
+it's entirely up to you whether they act as serious interview prep, a fun exercise to work on with friends, or something in between.

 Upon using the `subscribe` cmd, your account will be assigned the following default configurations:
 - `Days`: Mon/Tue/Wed/Thu/Fri